European Commission: Jacques Delors (1985–1995)

-Jacques Santer
+Jacques Santer (1995–1999)

 The successor to Delors was Jacques Santer.
 As a result of a fraud and corruption scandal, the entire Santer Commission was forced by the Parliament to resign in 1999.
-These frauds were revealed by internal auditor Paul van Buitenen, with French commissioner Édith Cresson being the main target of the allegations.
+These frauds were revealed by internal auditor Paul van Buitenen, with French Commissioner Édith Cresson being the main target of the allegations.

 That was the first time a College of Commissioners had been forced to resign en masse, and represented a shift of power towards the Parliament.
 However, the Santer Commission did carry out work on the Treaty of Amsterdam and the euro.
 In response to the scandal, the European Anti-Fraud Office (OLAF) was created.

-Romano Prodi
+Romano Prodi (1999–2004)

 Following Santer, Romano Prodi took office.
 The Amsterdam Treaty had increased the commission's powers and Prodi was dubbed by the press as something akin to a Prime Minister.
 Powers were strengthened again; the Treaty of Nice, signed in 2001, gave the Presidents more power over the composition of the College of Commissioners.